kkinnear/zprint/README.md

 * Maximize screen utilization when formatting code
 * Sort and order map keys
 * Constant pairing (for keyword argument functions)
+* Does a great job printing spec files
 * Justify paired output (maps, binding forms, cond clauses, etc.) if desired
 * Syntax coloring at the terminal